 One of the most popular attractions in Townsville is the Strand, a beautiful beachfront promenade that stretches for 2.5 km along the Coral Sea.

 The Strand is an excellent spot for swimming, sunbathing, and relaxation.
-The beach is patrolled by lifeguards during the day, ensuring that visitors can swim safely.
-There are also numerous shelters and picnic tables available for visitors to use, making it a great spot for a picnic or a BBQ.
+During the day, lifeguards patrol the beach, ensuring that visitors can swim safely.
+Numerous shelters and picnic tables are also available, making it a great spot for a picnic or a BBQ.

-For families with children, The Strand has a number of playgrounds, water parks and skate parks to keep the little ones entertained.
-There is also the Strand Rockpool where children can safely splash around in the shallow water.
+For families with children, The Strand has several playgrounds, water parks and skate parks to entertain the little ones.
+There is also the Strand Rockpool, where children can safely splash around in the shallow water.

-The Strand also has a number of restaurants, cafes, and bars, offering a range of dining options to suit all tastes and budgets.
-Whether you’re in the mood for a casual coffee or a gourmet meal, you’re sure to find something to satisfy your cravings along The Strand.
+The Strand also has several restaurants, cafes, and bars, offering a range of dining options to suit all tastes and budgets.
+Whether you’re in the mood for a casual coffee or a gourmet meal, you’ll find something to satisfy your cravings along The Strand.

 Location: The Strand, Townsville